 Minerals thus play a highly important role in every bodily function and are present in every human cell.
 Although the amount needed may be small, without even the trace of the mineral, dysfunction is bound to occur at some level in the body.
 A zinc deficiency may show up in ridged fingernails with white spots.
 Lack of sulphur can cause lack-lustre hair and dull-looking skin.
 Less obvious deficiencies may surface as fatigue, irritability, loss of memory, nervousness, depression and weakness.
 Minerals also interact with vitamins.
 Magnesium, for instance, must be present in the body for utilisation of B complex, vitamin C and

 vitamin E. Sulphur also works with the B complex vitamins.
 The body needs all the trace minerals in proper balance.
 A constant lack of minerals in the body results in infection and disease and serious disorders of processes including diabetes, bone disorders, organ failures and cancer.

 Coffee, alcohol, excess refined salt, strenuous exercise, stress, sugar and many drugs can rob the body of minerals or make them ineffective.
 Industrial pollutants cause toxic minerals to enter the body.
 Minerals at toxic levels also have the effect of destroying the usefulness of other vitamins and minerals.
 Exercise improves the activity of certain vitamins and minerals while stress and fatigue work against them.
 Too much exercise, however, can cause deficiencies in minerals if they are not replaced.

 Electrolytes are the smallest of chemicals that are important for the cells in the body to function and allow the body to work.
 Electrolytes especially chloride, magnesium,

-potassium, chloride and magnesium are critical in allowing cells to
+sodium are critical in allowing cells to

 generate energy, maintain the stability of their walls and to